-Customizing costs vary greatly depending on the garage plan and the types of changes you want to make.
+Modification costs vary greatly depending on the garage plan and the types of changes you want to make.
 Therefore we do not give quotes for modifications without a completed modification request form.
 We must have all modification requests in writing.
 Please fill out the form with all your specified changes and submit it as directed on the modification page.
-The Garage Plan Shop modification team will contact you with a free customizing quote within 2-3 business days.
+The Garage Plan Shop's modification team will contact you with a free modification quote within 2-3 business days.

 Can I modify the exterior walls of a garage plan from 2x4 to 2x6 or vice versa?

 Most of our garage plans come with 2x4 wall framing.
 However, construction drawings can be modified for 2x6 framing.
 In general, this is a simple change that can often be handled by your builder during construction.
 Please check with your builder or building official for information about local requirements.
 Some designers offer their garage plans with both types of framing.
 Availability and pricing is specified on the plan page for each garage design on this site.